TabithaMcCracken/Recipe_Scrape/README.md

 ### Prerequisites

-Ensure you have Python and the requests, time and BeautifulSoup libraries installed.
+Ensure you have Python and the requests, time and BeautifulSoup libraries are installed.

 ```bash
 pip install requests